desktopworm85/yt-downloader/README.md

 Installation instructions:
 Download the [latest release](https://github.com/desktopworm85/yt-downloader/releases) zip file.
 Extract the .ZIP file anywhere and run yt-downloader.exe.
 It will automatically update the file so there is no need to manually run the updater.

+This program uses FFmpeg.
+It can be downloaded seperately from [here](https://www.ffmpeg.org/)